lcruz4/bash_profile/README.md

 #maxSearchDepth=10; #how many directories in should go search before giving up

 name="luis"; #used in push commands if branchPrefix=1;
-prod="production11"; #variable that stores name of production branch devDir="/c/dev"; #dev directory for used for go command (don't add / to end)
+main="main"; #variable that stores name of main branch devDir="/c/dev"; #dev directory for used for go command (don't add / to end)
 ```
 ### echoOn